abc401/tcp-server-client/README.md

 # Introduction

-A basic TCP server and client that can send data to each other.
+A basic TCP server and client that can send messages to each other.